 As with all health care, this will vary from person to person.
 It does take time to adjust to hearing sounds louder than usual, however with an acclimatisation program, proper maintenance and ensuring you attend follow up appointments and adjustments, listening will become an enjoyable experience again.

-If you have further questions, or you wish to make an appointment for comprehensive diagnostic hearing test, please contact our friendly local staff directly on (07) 4952 4649 or email us at email@example.com.
+If you have further questions, or would like to make an appointment for a comprehensive diagnostic hearing test, please contact our friendly local staff directly on (07) 4952 4649 or email us at [email protected].